 An intangible asset is recognised only when its cost can be measured reliably and it is probable that the expected future economic benefits that are attributable to it will flow to the Credit Union.
 All intangible assets are recorded at cost.
 The intangibles held by the Credit Union have finite lives and are carried at cost less any accumulated amortisation and impairment losses.
 All have estimated useful lives of three years.
-Intangible assets of the Credit Union consist of computer software.
+Intangible assets of the Credit Union consist of a fully amortised software and licences.